Submarine Ring of Fire 2006 Explorers

 Woods Hole Deep Submergence Laboratory

-Phil has been with the Jason group for about 2 years now.
-While at sea he works as a mechanical technician and Jason pilot, between cruises he's a mechanical engineer back at Woods Hole.
-Prior to Phil's Jason time he was an Alvin pilot, starting with WHOI back in 1998.
-He got his interest in oceanography via scuba diving like many others by watching Jacques Cousteau and Seahunt on TV, that's right, Seahunt.
-Although driving Jason is a thoroughly enjoyable aspect of going to sea, watching the seafloor via video camera is just not the same as seeing it out of the Alvin viewport and knowing that it's only several feet away.
+Phil Forte has been with the remotely operated vehicle (ROV) Jason group for about two years.
+While at sea, he works as a mechanical technician and Jason pilot; between cruises he's a mechanical engineer back at Woods Hole Oceanographic Institution (WHOI).
+Prior to his work with Jason, Forte he was an Alvin pilot, starting with WHOI back in 1998.
+He got his interest in oceanography via scuba diving like many others by watching Jacques Cousteau and Seahunt on TV.
+Although driving Jason is a thoroughly enjoyable aspect of going to sea, watching the sea floor via video camera is just not the same as seeing it out of the Alvin viewport — and knowing it's only several feet away.

 Robert FuhrmannRobert Fuhrmann